 Northwestern University is well-known nationally for its training in field methods and ethnographic research.
 Our sociology department, under the leadership of Howard S. Becker, Arlene Kaplan Daniels, and their colleagues, was one of the first American sociological departments to make qualitative research an integral component of graduate sociological training.
 The current department has a large and active group of faculty and graduate students conducting field research, including Carol Heimer, Gary Alan Fine, Mary Pattillo, Carolyn Chen, and Celeste Watkins-Hayes.
 The department annually offers a required graduate course in Methods of Field Research.
 In addition, the department sponsors a bi-weekly workshop on ethnographic methods, and an informal monthly ethnographic support group in which faculty and students discuss their ongoing field projects.
 The department currently offers a Sociological Research Fellowship that provides recipients the opportunity to spend a quarter conducting research outside of the Chicago area.
 In addition, the Department of Sociology founded and is an active participant in the annual Chicago Conference on Sociological Ethnography.
 We believe that no graduate program offers a greater depth and breadth of qualitative training than does Northwestern.

 Northwestern has recently emerged as one of the most exciting departments for training in quantitative social research.
 This training seeks to develop both the skill and insight needed to use quantitative data to articulate connections between sociological theory and issues of public and policy debate.
-Faculty central to quantitative training at Northwestern are Thomas Cook, Jeremy Freese, John Hagan, Leslie McCall, Robert Nelson, Christine Percheski, and Lincoln Quillian.
+Faculty central to quantitative training at Northwestern are Thomas Cook, Jeremy Freese, John Hagan, Leslie McCall, Robert Nelson, Christine Percheski, Lincoln Quillian and Quincy Thomas Stewart.
 Many faculty have ongoing projects consonant with the department's core strength in social inequality, and the department's Inequality Workshop provides a lively forum for this work.
 The Institute for Policy Research (IPR) and its weekly colloquium also provides a venue for fostering awareness of the latest policy-related research.
 IPR is also home to the Center for Improving Methods for Quantitative Policy Research, which features its own colloquium on new developments in quantitative methods.
 While sociology offers a three-quarter graduate sequence in statistics as well as advanced courses in event history analysis, quasi-experimental design and analysis, advanced demographic techniques, and the logic of causation, the department also has a flexible curriculum that allows students to take methods courses of their choosing in other schools and departments, with offerings in Human Development, Political Science, Economics, and Statistics.
 The Statistics department offers a program in which sociologists and graduate students from other department can obtain an MS in Statistics.

 Joint Degree Programs